NFMT Remix transparent

 • Maintenance response time: Here, we’re talking about how quickly the maintenance team responds to a maintenance request.

-• Mean Time to Repair: MTTR measures the average time it takes to repair failed equipment, typically highlighting a maintenance team’s efficiency.
+• Mean time to repair: MTTR measures the average time it takes to repair failed equipment, typically highlighting a maintenance team’s efficiency.
 “Reducing mean time to repair by just 10 percent can translate to major cost savings, especially for high-volume operations,” Cleppe notes.

 • Overall Equipment Effectiveness: OEE is a calculation that highlights how effective and efficient a piece of equipment is, which can help determine maintenance strategies and costs.